miekg/mmark.nl/content/syntax/index.md

   attribute list that are hard to discover.
 * Code block call outs are now a renderer setting.
 The use of block level attributes is dropped here as well.
-* Title Blocks needs to be sandwiched between `%%%`, the prefix `%` does not work anymore.
+* Title Block need to be sandwiched between `%%%`, the prefix `%` does not work anymore.
 * HTML Attribute support is dropped.
 * The different list syntaxes have been dropped, use the Block Level Attribute to tweak the output.
+  This does require
 * Tasks lists: dropped
 * Comment detection, i.e. to support `cref`: dropped.
 * Extended table syntax: on the TODO for now.

-See [this document](https://github.com/miekg/mmark/wiki/Syntax) for the current syntax of Mmark.
-For mmark2 this will be slightly changed and streamlined.

 This document describes all the *extra* syntax elements that can be used in Mmark.
 Mmark's syntax is based on the ["standard" Markdown syntax](https://daringfireball.net/projects/markdown/syntax).